sethmyers1/bus-update/README.md

 ### |Using This Tool|

-Simly load the page and view real-time bus crowding data of Bostons route 1 buses
+Simly load the page and view real-time bus crowding data

 ### |Support|